palombom/relaxation-VERDICT-Matlab-Toolbox-v1.0/README.md

 ```
 $ git clone https://github.com/palombom/rVERDICT.git
 ```
-The main function is called "main_rVERDICT_analysis" and it analyses one dataset with the rVERDICT model.
+The main function is called "**main_rVERDICT_analysis**" and it analyses one dataset with the rVERDICT model.

 ## Usage
 The function "main_rVERDICT_analysis" represents the core of the toolbox.
 It performs the rVERDICT analysis on one dataset.
 It assumes that data are organized as following: